A Founder's Dilemma

 Being a leader is not all roses and daisies and growing with a company is no easier than it is to grow in a relationship with another person.

-A founder often wears their heart on their sleeve and their team respects this, and is also inspired by their passion, but team members may not feel as comfortable confronting a founder about current or potential issues as they might be with any other colleague.
+A founder's dilemma is such that the founder often wears their heart on their sleeve and is emotionally invested in their venture.
+Their team respects this, and is also inspired by the founder's passion.
+However, team members may not feel as comfortable in confronting a founder about (current or potential) issues as they might be with any other colleague.
 Nobody likes to criticise a parent's upbringing of their child, now do they?
 We can all imagine how that might go over!?
 Nor would a child truly feel comfortable "constructively criticising" their own parent.
 The presumed defensiveness that could arise from either situation might stop people from ever trying such things.
 Know "your place" in the organisation and be intentional with your role and power.
 Invest in your team like you would invest in a great relationship.

 ASK for healthy debate